Conversations ad infinitum

 And he said: ‘Maybe so, but civilization is special.
 It has to remain civilized.
 It must protect the innocent, the law-abiding and the honest for stability and order to prevail.
 Without trust in the system, everything breaks down.’

-And I said: ‘That is why we wear the costume of civility and drink the moral Kool-aid.
-We are happy to believe that justice is being upheld through the preservation of the innocent, the law-abiding and the honest.
+And I said: ‘That’s why we wear the costume of civility and drink the moral Kool-aid.
+We’re happy to believe that justice is upheld through the preservation of the innocent, the law-abiding and the honest.
 But it isn’t true.
-Under the surface, a whole lot of dirty maintenance is taking place, much of which is relentless and brutal, and without which the system would break down much faster than in the absence of fairness.’
+Under the surface, a whole lot of dirty maintenance takes place, much of which is relentless and brutal, and without which the system would break down faster than it would if we had no fairness.’

 And he said: ‘You can’t prove that.
 You cannot say that maintenance is more important that fairness and civility.’